1. Introduction

 Create a risk analysis

-2. Existing analysis: Duplicate risk analysis of your choice present in your environment.
+2. Existing analysis: By choosing this radio button, you can duplicate the risk analysis of your choice present in your environment.

-5. Optional field, which allows you to describe your analysis in more detail.
+5. Description: An optional field, which allows you to describe your analysis in more detail.

 2.3.
 Main risk analysis view